pr0nesh/ros2-delivery-bot/README.md

 "Autonomous food delivery simulation using TurtleBot3 and ROS 2 Nav2 in a custom Gazebo café environment."

-Project Overview
+ Food Delivery with Nav2 in Custom Gazebo World Project Overview
-This project implements a food delivery robot system using TurtleBot3 in a custom Gazebo environment.
+This project implements a food delivery robot system using a custom bot in a custom Gazebo environment.
 The robot navigates autonomously using the Nav2 stack and handles real-world delivery tasks such as:
 - Delivering to multiple tables
 - Receiving confirmation at delivery points
 - Canceling deliveries interactively